PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-#Requires-Additions.md

 > for.

 > As a PowerShell user, I can specify that my script
-> `#requires` a given .NET Assembly to run in an
-> efficient and declarative way, so that I don't have
-> to do complex runtime logic to determine my script
-> cannot run.

-> As a PowerShell user, I can specify that my script
 > `#requires` to be run in a version of PowerShell
 > lower than a given version, so that I can declaratively
 > prevent it from being run in an environment where